alexweeman28/trumanshow-gnuradio/README.md

 1. Create a named pipe with a ```.wav``` extension in the same directory where the grc file lives: ```$ mkfifo wmea.wav```
 2. In this same directory, start lame, specifying the input and output file names: ```$ lame wmea.wav wmea.mp3```
 3. Run the ```stream_fm_radio.grc``` flow file using the Python script: ```$ python FM_Radio.py```
 4. Start VLC and set up streaming using the wizard: Media->Stream.
 You need to specify the input file (```wmea.mp3``` from above), an HTTP stream along with a file name (for the URL) and a port number, as well as the transcoding output profile: Audio MP3.
-This has all been specified in a one-line shell script names run_vlc.sh.
+This has all been specified in a one-line shell script named ```run_vlc.sh```.
 Just run this script to start streaming to http://my_ip_address:8080/wbpr.mp3.